The Origin of Sun Wukong’s Golden Headband

 Why the Monkey King Wears a Tiger Skin Loincloth and How it Ties Him to Supreme Esoteric Buddhist Guardian Deities

-After being released from his mountain prison in chapter fourteen, Sun Wukong effortlessly kills a tiger with his iron staff and uses a magic hair-turned-knife to skin the beast.
+After being released from his mountain prison in Journey to the West (Xiyou ji西遊記, 1592 CE, “JTTW” hereafter) chapter fourteen, Sun Wukong effortlessly kills a tiger with his iron staff and uses a magic hair-turned-knife to skin the beast.
 He cuts a large square from the fur and uses half to create a loincloth to cover his naked body (Wu & Yu, 2012, vol. 1, pp. 309-310).
 This tiger skin clothing is a highly recognizable element of Monkey’s iconography (fig. 1).
-But did you know it has a connection to the Wrathful Destroyers of Obstacles (Sanskrit: krodha-vighnantaka), [1] a class of supreme guardian deities in Indo-Tibetan Esoteric Buddhism?
+But did you know that it has a connection to the Wrathful Destroyers of Obstacles (Sanskrit: Krodha-vighnantaka; “WDO” hereafter), [1] a class of supreme guardian deities in Indo-Tibetan Esoteric Buddhism?

-The Hevajra Tantra, another eighth-century esoteric work, ties tiger skin clothing to Yogin practices.
+The Hevajra Tantra, another 8th-century esoteric work, ties tiger skin clothing to Yogin practices.
 The text instructs them on how to adorn and dress themselves for worshipping the WDO Heruka:

-The yogin must wear the sacred ear-rings, and the circlet on his head; on his wrists the bracelets, and the girdle round his waist, rings around his ankles, bangles round his arms; he wears the bone-necklace and for his dress a tiger-skin… (Linrothe, 1999, p.
+The yogin must wear the sacred ear-rings, and the circlet on his head; on his wrists the bracelets, and the girdle round his waist, rings around his ankles, bangles round his arms; he wears the bone-necklace and for his dress a tiger-skin (emphasis added)… (Linrothe, 1999, p.
 250). (emphasis mine)

 Furthermore, it describes how each of the ritual adornments and implements used in the ceremony represent each of the five esoteric Buddhas, as well as other religio-philosophical elements: